phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 the size of our cluster from 30 machines to 15, reducing the cost by 50%.
 Subsequently, we also reduced our computational resources by a factor of 2, which makes our performance improvement even more impressive.
 Thus, the performance improved by a factor of 4 and 6 respectively.
-We can perform the same computations on a smaller cluster, which saves money and is more efficient in general, and still get a performance boost out of it.
+We can perform the same computations on a smaller cluster, which saves money and is more efficient in general and still get a performance boost out of it.

-Summarizing, we saw that PyArrow string-columns are a huge improvement when comparing them to NumPy object columns in DataFrames.
-Switching to PyArrow strings is a relatively small change that might improve the performance and efficiency of an average workflow that depends on string data immensely.
-These improvements are equally visible in pandas and Dask!
+Summarizing, we saw that PyArrow string-columns are a huge improvement to NumPy object columns in DataFrames.
+Switching to PyArrow strings is a relatively small change that might improve the performance and efficiency of an average workflow that depends on string data.
+These improvements are visible in pandas and Dask!

 ## Engine keyword in I/O methods